Neko-Box-Coder/CppOverride/mkdocs/docs/inspect_overrides.md

 ```

 where it prints all the functions that failed the expectations, then a list of the instructs commands
-for each of the functions, then a list of override attempts as override status for each of the
+in chronological order for each of the functions, then a list of override attempts as override status
-instructs commands.
+for each of the instructs commands.

 For getting each component (failed functions, instructs and statuses) of the report, see the next
 section and the one after.

+!!! important
+    Remember, the main thing that determines if an instruct meets its expectation or not is the number
+    of times it overrides successfully or not.
+Each `OVERRIDE_SUCCESS` status under an instruct
+    considers a successful override and anything else means it's not.

+    However, if you see `MATCHING_OVERRIDE_TIMES_FAILED` status, that means it didn't override but
+    also **FAILED** the expectation because the function was called more than the `Times(x)` you
+    specified while passing the rest of the instruct conditions you set (if any).

 </br>